rishadbaniya/RishadBaniya/README.md

-### I'm Rishad Baniya.
+# I'm Rishad Baniya.
 I write codes!

-Wannabe Network Engineer, Systems Programmer and a Rustacean by heart
+A Backend Developer, wannabe Systems Engineer and a Rustacean by heart and brain.

+Trust me!
+I dont cuss at all.
+I just use this String **Fuck You** to denote that there is a problem.